itsmesihle/CS50P-Final-Project/README.md

 A clean, modular, and fully logged Rock–Paper–Scissors game written in **Python**, featuring:

-- User vs Computer gameplay
+- User vs Computer CLI gameplay
 - Score tracking
 - CSV game-logging with timestamps
 - Terminal ASCII-art welcome screen
 - Input validation & robust structure

-This project demonstrates beginner–intermediate Python fundamentals and is suitable for CS50P learners or anyone practicing Python structure and file handling.
+This project demonstrates beginner–intermediate Python fundamentals and is suitable for CS50P learners or anyone practicing Python structure and file handling -> THIS NEEDS TO BE WORKED ON ASAP!!

 ---

 ## 📌 **Project Description**

-This is a console-based Rock–Paper–Scissors game where the user selects:
+This is a console-based Rock–Paper–Scissors game where the welcomes the user with ASCII-art:

+- _insert example_

+The user is then prompted to select the number of rounds they would like to play:

+- _insert example_

+At this point the user is asked to select either rock, paper or scissors:

 - **(r)** rock
 - **(p)** paper